 Cargo shipping makes up the bulk of the business in the port, but one cruise line, Celebration, has set up operations here.
 Billions of dollars of cargo pass through Palm Beach annually, making this a busy and economically significant port for the state and the country.

 Container Shipping and Accidents

 As a busy container shipping port, the Port of Palm Beach employs thousands of workers.
-If you work as a longshoreman or in another position in the port, there are many risks you take on a daily basis.
-There are plenty of different types of accidents that could occur and cause you to be injured, or even to die in the most tragic accidents.
+If you work as a longshoreman or in another position in the port, there are many risks you take daily.
+Plenty of accidents could cause you to be injured or even die in the most tragic accidents.

-There are also plenty of accidents that occur with the cargo and the equipment used to lift and move it.
-In container shipping, large cranes are used to move the containers and these can cause serious accidents if the person operating them makes a mistake or if the equipment fails because it was not maintained or repaired correctly.
+These can cause severe accidents if the person operating them makes a mistake, or the equipment fails because it was improperly maintained or repaired.
 Trucks moving cargo around the port also cause accidents, as do platforms and forklifts.

 Legal Resources in Palm Beach

-Being able to figure out which law applies in your situation, to file a claim correctly, and then battle against your employer to get the money you are owed isn’t easy.
-You can find an experienced maritime lawyer in Palm Beach to help you navigate this complicated system of laws, though.
 A professional who has worked for other maritime workers to get them the cash they deserve has the expertise you need to fight for your rights.
-Don’t let your employer or the insurance companies deny you the money you need to get back to work after an accident.
+Don’t let your employer or the insurance companies deny you the money you need to return to work after an accident.
 Work with a maritime lawyer and fight back.